-SECTION 1.
-Amends Section 125.001, Civil Practice and Remedies Code, by adding Subdivisions (1-a) and (4), to define "computer network" and "web address."

-SECTION 2.
-Amends Section 125.0015, Civil Practice and Remedies Code, by adding Subsection (c), to provide that a person operating a web address or computer network in connection with certain activities or for human trafficking maintains a common nuisance.
+- SECTION 1.
+Amends Section 125.001, Civil Practice and Remedies Code, by adding Subdivisions (1-a) and (4), to define "computer network" and "web address." - SECTION 2.
+Amends Section 125.0015, Civil Practice and Remedies Code, by adding Subsections (c) and (d), as follows: - (c) Provides that a person operating a web address or computer network in connection with certain activities maintains a common nuisance. - (d) Provides that Subsection (c) does not apply to certain entities.